asberk/veganrecipes/content/posts/banh-mi-croustinis.md

 ### For the baguette

+This recipe is something I've compiled from two different sources.
+The first is [this video](https://www.youtube.com/watch?v=4yp8UhNnj-w), which I drew on to figure out the baguette-specific components of the recipe: the folding, the resting times, the baking duration, *etc.* The other source is [this book](https://kensartisan.com/flour-water-salt-yeast) by Ken Forkish.
+While I haven't tried other books, I highly recommend this one as an effective introduction to making great bread.

 * Make a poolish the night before.
 Add 1/8 tsp instant yeast to 500 g bread flour in a 6 quart container and mix.
 Next, add 500 g water (with a temperature of roughly 30 degrees Celsius).
 Let sit 12 -- 14 hours or until 2